A Little Bit About Me

 (Okay, maybe a lot about me)

 Irrenoid is, without a doubt, the project that I feel most connected to on a mental, physical, and spiritual level.
-First, allow me to explain a little bit of my history.
 I grew up in California in the 90s and 2000s, and unfortunately, I don’t remember much about my past before the age of 12.
 When I was 12, I had a bike accident that left me with lifelong issues.
 The front wheel on my bike caved in, so I flew through the air like an inebriated spider monkey and smashed face first into the curb.
 The impact was so forceful that it split my bike helmet, and I was told I would have died if I hadn’t been wearing it.
 As a result, I have permanent brain damage in my frontal and temporal lobes, the skin on my face was scraped off like warm cheese sliding off pizza bread, and I had to have multiple surgeries to save my teeth (four teeth died, and had to be replaced).
 Mentally, I have a lot of trouble distinguishing time and can’t “read the room,” so to speak.
 I’m glad that the accident happened to me for many reasons, but I’m not going to lie; it was really damn hard and still is challenging to deal with.
-Combined with the severe impulse and sensory issues from my ADHD, relentless emotional and physical bullying from my peers, and my near inability to socialize appropriately, I grew cynical for a long time.
+Combined with the severe impulse and sensory issues from my ADHD/Autism, relentless emotional and physical bullying from my peers, and my near inability to socialize appropriately, I grew cynical for a long time.
 Luckily, I had amazing people in my corner during the accident and my recovery, like my mom and my late grandfather.

 I love to tell stories with my music.
 I aim to have every song be a unique experience, and I hope that my musical whims can be a part of your life in whichever way you need them.
 If you’d like to send me a message, please use the “Contact Me” button!
 I hope you enjoy Irrenoid, and I hope to grow further in the future so I can improve my ability to share stories.